DataDog/terraform-provider-datadog/docs/resources/security_monitoring_rule.md

 Optional:

 - **baseline_user_locations** (Boolean) If true, signals are suppressed for the first 24 hours.
-In that time, Datadog learns the user's regular access locations.
-This can be helpful to reduce noise and infer VPN usage or credentialed API access.
+Datadog uses this time to learn about the user's regular access locations.
+This is helpful to reduce noise and infer VPN usage or credentialed API access.
 Default is `false`.

 ## Import